-The Home Free program reunites youth with their family or legal guardian or to an approved alternative living arrangement (ALA), such as a community-based transitional or approved family member through a free bus ticket home.
+The Home Free program reunites youth with their family or legal guardian or helps them get to an alternative living arrangement (ALA), such as a community-based transitional living program, through a free bus ticket.

 In addition, Home Free works in collaboration with youth, parents and guardians, law enforcement, anti-trafficking organizations, social service and health care providers and others to ensure youth who are victims of labor and sex trafficking benefit from reuniting with caring adults or getting to an alternative living program.

 NRS is the sole organization that can issue a ticket through the Home Free program.

 Youth must be between the ages of 12 and 21 and self-identify as homeless, runaway or a victim of human trafficking.
 Youth must agree to complete the necessary steps to obtain a ticket through the Home Free program.
 On occasion, parents, guardians or another adult family member designated by the parent or guardian may also receive a round-trip ticket to travel to the youth’s location, so they can accompany the youth home.

 - Youth under age 18 can only return to a parent or legal guardian, which may include a non-custodial parent, sibling age 21 or older, or an extended family member, such as aunt or uncle.

 - For youth ages 18 to 21, options include returning home or traveling to an approved ALA, such as confirmed residential services housing, including a transitional or independent living program willing to accept them.
 Youth who were formerly in the child welfare system have the option to travel to a prior adult caregiver.